"My, how you've grown," report nation's wolves-in-grandma’s clothes - The Beaverton

 “Uh why are my ears so big?
 What a direct and observant question, little Tommy!
 I guess, all the better to hear you with my dear… yeah let’s go with that,” stuttered one particular wolf adorned in an old-timey bonnet.
 “Now how about you scooch on closer to your grandma, I don’t have me and my eyesight isn’t what it used to be.”

-The sentiments of these wolves-in-grandma’s clothes tend to border ‘creepy’ and ‘totally normal and non-intrusive coming from family.’
+The sentiments of these wolves-in-grandma’s clothes tend to border ‘creepy’ and ‘totally normal and non-intrusive coming from .’
 In particular, many grandchildren have reported that they were told they’ve “really filled out, eh?” from the drooling and glassy-eyed canine imposters.

-The Agency of Canada warns that in addition to the dangers of exacerbating the virus that visiting family during the presents, most wolf-on-child occurs when visiting elderly relations.
+The Agency of Canada warns that in addition to the dangers of exacerbating the virus that visiting family during the presents, most wolf-on-child crime occurs when visiting elderly relations.

 “How are we still having this discussion?
 My big beefy are all the better to hug you with my dear,” snarled a slack-jawed wolf, snapping a set of needles.